ankitsejwal/Lyndor/README.md

 {
     "credentials": {
-        "username": "",                     // username and password combination will "password": ""                      // only work when "use_cookie_for_download": false
+        "username": "",                     // username and password combination will "password": "",                     // only work when "use_cookie_for_download": false
-    },
+        "use_cookie_for_download": true     // if false, username + password will be used instead },
     "requirements": {
         "dependencies": ["youtube-dl", "lxml", "beautifulsoup4", "colorama"]